Two-photon optical shielding of collisions between ultracold polar molecules: Acknowledgments

-C. K. acknowledges the support of the Quantum Institute of Université Paris-Saclay.
-M.M., S.O. and L.K. thank the DFG (German Research Foundation) for support through Forschergruppe 2247, CRC 1227 DQ-mat and Germany’s Excellence Strategy – EXC-2123 QuantumFrontiers – 390837967.
-Stimulating discussions with Prof. Eberhard Tiemann (IQO, Leibniz University, Hannover) and with Patrick Cheinet (LAC,CNRS, Université Pairs-Saclay, France) are gratefully acknowledged.
+C.K. acknowledges the support of the Quantum Institute of Université Paris-Saclay.
+M.M., S.O., and L.K. thank the DFG (German Research Foundation) for support through CRC 1227 DQ-mat and Germany’s Excellence Strategy— EXC-2123 QuantumFrontiers—No. 390837967.
+This work is supported in part by the ERC Consolidator Grant 101045075- TRITRAMO, and by the joint ANR/DFG project OpEn375 MInt (ANR-22-CE92-0069-01).
+Stimulating discussions with Prof. Eberhard Tiemann (IQO, Leibniz University, Hannover) and with Dr Patrick Cheinet (LAC, CNRS, Université Paris378 Saclay, France) are gratefully acknowledged.